 - Coughing up blood

-- Recurring pulmonary infection like bronchitis and pneumonia
+- Recurring pulmonary infections like bronchitis and pneumonia

 - Chest pain, especially when coughing or laughing